-Clocking in at number 13 globally, Australia’s economy is larger than that of Spain — which has twice the population — with World Bank data estimating Australia’s economy to be worth US$1.43 trillion.
+Clocking in at number 13 globally, Australia’s economy is larger than that of Spain — which has twice the population — and World Bank data estimates that the country’s economy is worth US$1.33 trillion.

 A huge part of Australia’s economy is locked up in mineral resources, which explains why the nation is home to the world’s largest mining company, BHP (ASX:BHP,LSE:BHP,NYSE:BHP), as well many of the biggest names in the sector globally.

-To get there, more than 300 mines operate across the continent at 35 mineral targets.
-The country’s most common operations are gold mines, with 128 of its 300 mines targeting the yellow metal.
-Australia ranks second globally when it comes to gold production, according to the US Geological Survey.
+To get there, more than 350 mines operate across the continent, targeting 19 different mineral commodities.
+Australia’s most common operations are gold mines, which help it to rank second globally when it comes to gold production, according to the US Geological Survey.

 This is good news for investors, as gold remains the most popular commodity of choice around the world, while companies with gold in their portfolios attract plenty of attention.

-Of the more than 2,200 companies on the Sydney-based Australian Securities Exchange (ASX) — which is the primary stock exchange in Australia — nearly 900 of them are listed in the basic materials and energy sectors, so investors looking to get into resources in the Australian market have plenty to choose from.
+Of the more than 2,035 companies on trading on the Sydney-based Australian Securities Exchange (ASX) — the primary stock exchange in Australia — nearly half are listed in the basic materials and energy sectors, so investors looking to get into resources in the Australian market have plenty to choose from.

-There are more than 100 foreign companies listed on the ASX as well, including 10 Canadian companies, nine of which are in the resources sector.
-Those include Alacer Gold (ASX:AQG,TSX:ASR,OTC Pink:ALIAF), Kirkland Lake Gold (ASX:KLA,TSX:KL,NYSE:KL) and Oceanagold (ASX:OGC,TSX:OGC,OTC Pink:OCANF).
+There are over 140 foreign companies trading on the ASX as well, including 11 Canadian companies, 10 of which are in the resources sector.
+Those include Benz Mining (ASX:BNZ,TSXV:BZ,OTC Pink:BENZF), Kirkland Lake Gold (ASX:KLA,TSX:KL,NYSE:KL) and Oceanagold (ASX:OGC,TSX:OGC,OTC Pink:OCANF).